First-order friendliness: Introduction and definition

+{ Attention to differences between options is important if one is to study the connections between friendliness and cognate notions that are already familiar in logic and the philosophy of science.
+In \cite{Makinson}, links between friendliness in the propositional context and concepts such the 'development' of a propositional formula \cite{Boole} and `forgetting' a propositional letter \cite{Weber} were identified and studied.
+But links to the criterion of conservativity in the theory of first-order definition \cite{Les}, as well as to the Ramsey eliminability of terms as studied in the philosophy of science by \cite{Van Benthem}, \cite{Rantala} and others, were merely sketched due to the lack of a clear view of the landscape of options for friendliness in the first-order context.
+The present text provides that view, on the basis of which such connections may be investigated more thoroughly in the future.}

 The following familiar notions and notations of first-order logic are background to the paper.
 Let $L$ be a predicate \emph{language} (in the sense of a vocabulary of non-logical symbols) with equality (taken as a constant predicate having the fixed interpretation of `true identity' in all models), function, relation, and constant symbols.
 As usual in the presence of equality, we can treat function and individual constant symbols as additional predicate letters, so we may assume the language is purely relational for simplicity.
-If $\phi$ is a formula of $L$, we will refer to the sublanguage of $L$ restricted to the vocabulary of $\phi$ as $L_\phi$ (similarly, if $\Gamma \cup\{\phi\}$ is a set of formulas, we write $L_{\Gamma, \phi}$).
-If $\mathfrak{A}$ and $\mathfrak{B}$ are structures, we write $\mathfrak{A}\prec_{L_\phi}\mathfrak{B}$ to mean that there is an embedding $f: A\longrightarrow B$ such that for any formula $\psi$ of the language $L_\phi$, $\mathfrak{A}\models \psi[\overline{a}]$ iff $\mathfrak{B}\models \psi[f(\overline{a})]$ (this is an \emph{elementary} embedding).
+If $\phi$ is a formula of $L$, we will refer to the sublanguage of $L$ restricted to the vocabulary of $\phi$ as $L_\phi$ (similarly, if $\Gamma \cup\{\phi\}$ is a set of formulas, we write $L_{\Gamma, \phi}$).{ If $\mathfrak{A}$ and $\mathfrak{B}$ are structures for any language $L' $ s.t. $L_\phi \subseteq L' \subseteq L$, we write $\mathfrak{A}\preceq_{L_\phi}\mathfrak{B}$} to mean that there is an embedding $f: A\longrightarrow B$ such that for any formula $\psi$ of the language $L_\phi$, $\mathfrak{A}\models \psi[\overline{a}]$ iff $\mathfrak{B}\models \psi[f(\overline{a})]$ (this is an \emph{elementary} embedding). { In what follows we will use the symbol $\vdash$ to denote the usual logical consequence relation in first-order logic.}

-We are now ready to state our first-order counterpart of the main definition from \cite{Makinson} with the same motivation as there:
+Given a structure $\mathfrak{A}$ for a language $L$, an \emph{expansion} of $\mathfrak{A}$ to a language $L' \supseteq L$ is any model $\mathfrak{A}'$ for $L'$ with the same domain as $\mathfrak{A} $, interpreting the symbols of $L$ as in $\mathfrak{A}$, and specifying interpretations for the new predicate symbols in $L'$.
+We are now ready to state our first-order counterpart of the main definition from \cite{Makinson}: